dexy/dexy-site/docs/tutorials/0-hello-world/index.md

 {{ d['docs/tutorials/0-hello-world/02/hello.txt|jinja'] }}
 </pre>

 So, we wrote a document containing both the Python code and its output.
-Try changing the Python code, initialize x to 6 instead of 5 say, and run Dexy again.
+Try changing the Python code, e.g. initialize x a different value, and run Dexy again.

 We could have written our .dexy configuration file a few different ways to get this same result.